Lone Wolf and Cub

 Lone Wolf and Cub (子連れ狼, Kozure Ōkami) is a Japanese manga series written by Kazuo Koike and illustrated by Goseki Kojima.
-It was serialized in Futabasha's Seinen manga magazine Weekly Manga Action from September 1970 to April 1976, with its chapters collected in 28 tankōbon volumes.
-It is widely recognized as one of the most important and influential manga series of all time, spawning various adaptations, including six films, four plays, and a television series.
+It was serialized in Futabasha's seinen manga magazine Weekly Manga Action from September 1970 to April 1976, with its chapters collected in 28 tankōbon volumes.
+It is widely regarded as one of the greatest and most influential manga series of all time, spawning various adaptations including six films, four plays, and a television series.

-Lone Wolf and Cub chronicles the story of Ogami Ittō, the shōguns executioner who uses a dōtanuki battle sword.
+The series chronicles the story of Ogami Ittō, the shōguns executioner who uses a dōtanuki battle sword.
 Disgraced by false accusations from the Yagyū clan, he is forced to take the path of the assassin.
-Along with his three-year-old son, Daigorō, they seek revenge on the Yagyū clan and are known as "Lone Wolf and Cub".
+Along with his three-year-old son, Daigorō, they seek revenge on the Yagyū clan and are known as "Lone Wolf and Cub", the series' namesake.

-Lone Wolf and Cub is considered to be among the most influential manga ever created.
-It has been cited as the origin for the trope of a man protecting a child on a journey across a dangerous landscape.
-This is known as the Lone Wolf and Cub trope or genre, which has since inspired numerous books, comics, films, television shows, and video games.
+Critics have praised Koike's storytelling and Kojima's cinematic artwork, while noting the series' graphic violence, sexual content, episodic structure, and treatment of samurai culture.
+Lone Wolf and Cub has also been cited as an origin of the trope of a man protecting a child on a journey from constant danger, which has inspired numerous books, comics, films, television shows, and video games.